A founder or executive earns thought-leadership status when decision-makers recognise them as an authority, not because they post often.

 Layer 1: Substantive expertise demonstrated through content

-Content is the foundation – but not any content.
-Thought leadership content must contain original frameworks, proprietary data, or perspectives that did not exist before the author articulated them.
+The author needs content, but not any content.
+Thought-leadership content must contain original frameworks, proprietary data, or perspectives that did not exist before the author articulated them.
 Rephrasing existing knowledge is content marketing.
-Thought leadership content advances the conversation.
+Thought-leadership content advances the conversation.

 Substantive expertise content includes original research reports, named frameworks that other practitioners adopt, industry-specific data that competitors reference, and long-form analysis that changes how readers approach a problem.